tlverse/tlverse-handbook/05-origami.md

 [25] "asset_moto"     "asset_sewmach"  "asset_mobile"
 ```

-Next, we fit a linear model on the full data, with the goal of predicting the
+Next, let's fit a simple main-terms linear regression model to the
+analysis-ready dataset.
+Here, our goal is to predict the weight-for-height
-weight-for-height Z-score `whz` using all of the available covariate data.
-Let's
+Z-score (`"whz"`, which we assigned to the variable `outcome`) using all of the
-try it out:
+available covariate data.
+Let's try it out:

 ```r